 - Maine resident babies who have been awarded the Alfond Grant may use the grant to open a NextGen 529 account without the required initial contribution.

 - Once you have a NextGen 529 account add money when you can — even just $5 a month can really help.

 - Encourage family and friends to give the gift of education by making contributions to your baby’s NextGen 529 account.

 1 The Alfond Grant is not automatic in all circumstances and is also available in limited other circumstances.
 The use of the Alfond Grant is also subject to certain restrictions.
 Visit nextgenforme.com/AlfondGuidelines for guidelines.

 NextGen 529 is a Section 529 plan administered by the Finance Authority of Maine (FAME).
 You may obtain the NextGen 529 Program Description by requesting a copy from your financial professional, visiting NextGenforME.com or calling the program manager at 1-833-336-4529.
-You should read the Program Description carefully before investing.
+The Program Description should be read carefully before investing.

 The Program Description contains more complete information, including investment objectives, charges, expenses and risks of investing in NextGen 529, which you should carefully consider before investing.
 If you are not a Maine resident, you also should consider whether your or your designated beneficiary’s home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for investments in such state’s 529 plan.

-Sumday Administration, LLC is the program manager, The Bank of New York Mellon is the program custodian, BlackRock Advisors, LLC is the program investment manager, and BlackRock Investments, LLC is the program distributor and underwriter.
+Sumday Administration, LLC is the program manager, The Bank of New York Mellon is the program custodian, BlackRock Advisors, LLC is the program investment manager, and BlackRock Investments, LLC, Member FINRA, is the program distributor and underwriter.